UlfurBen/isoform-specific-distribution-of-missense-mutations/project-steps.md

 Steps:
 1. Get data , uniprot contains mutation data, as well as isoform data but not the start and end data of the isoforms only the length of the isoforms.
 I have ensembl data which contains exon info for a given gene with chromosome, length, start and end data.
 I have working code to retrieve this data given a list of gene names and database IDs.
 2. Next I'll need to filter the relevant components of the data for plotting.
 The idea is to show on the Y-axis the number of pathogenic or highly-pathogenic missense mutations and on the x-axis show the isoform and/or the exon where the enrichment is located.

+# 11.06.24

+Now I have the data I want to filter: isoforms ids and sequence data from isoform files.
+Exon data from ensembl files.
+I also want to filter mutation type, genomic location and frequency (population frequency) from variation data.
+In both of these filters I want to save the resulting data to .csv files.